-If you're babysitting and a severe accident or other emergency happens, you'll want a handy list of numbers that you can easily access and call right away.
-If a child goes unconscious or starts choking, an extra minute of delay could be the difference between a full recovery or a problem that will stay with them for the rest of their life.
+If you're babysitting and a severe accident or other emergency happens, you'll want a handy list of numbers that you can easily access and call immediately.
+If a child goes unconscious or starts choking, an extra minute of delay could be the difference between a full recovery and a problem that will stay with them for the rest of their life.

-In this article, I'll break down the main numbers that you'll want to know in case of a babysitting emergency.
-Since these numbers vary by country, I'll break them down into a separate section depending on where you live.
+In this article, I'll provide lists of the main phone numbers that you'll want to know in case of a babysitting emergency.
+Since these numbers vary by country, I'll break them down into a separate section that you can use depending on where you live.

-Call this number for medical emergencies, fire, or if there are any crimes in progress.
-The operator can dispatch a fire truck, police officer, or ambulance right away as needed.
+Call this number for any type of emergency, medical, fire, a car crash when someone is injured, or if there is a crime in progress.
+The operator can dispatch a fire truck, police officer, or paramedics right away as needed.

 Poison Control: 1-800-222-1222